 We already discussed clients, but what about everyone else?
 Legacy systems typically support file and data formats up to a point – and then those formats evolve beyond what the legacy system can handle, which often only takes a couple of years or so.
 That means businesses are stuck using older formats that their clients, partners, or suppliers may not be able (or willing) to use.

 Let’s go psychological for a second: What does the embrace of legacy systems say to a workforce?
 In part, it tells them that it’s okay to not change.
 That it’s fine to put off today’s concerns and leave them for a distant tomorrow because yesterday’s habits and solutions are still working.
 Is that really the view any business wants to encourage in their employees – especially when training them in new skills?

 At this point, older systems tend to be large, clunky, and very proprietary, which makes them difficult to change and customize.
 New systems, meanwhile, are far more flexible and made of smaller parts that are easier to adopt on an as-needed basis.
 IT workers really appreciate the latter and are really tired of the former.
 Take note.

-Have more questions about updating your San Francisco business systems, or managing legacy systems in an appropriate way? intivix specializes in helping companies in your position.
-Contact us to ask for more information at (415) 543 1033 or email@example.com.
+Have more questions about updating your San Francisco business systems, or managing legacy systems in an appropriate way?
+Intivix specializes in helping companies in your position.
+Contact us to ask for more information at (415)-549-9681 or [email protected].